algolia/algoliasearch-alexa/quickstart.md

 }
 ```

-An intent like our `CustomHelpIntent`, which has a very simple interaction model (e.g. `How can I use this skill?`), has no slots.
+An intent like our `FreshnessIntent`, which has a very simple interaction model (e.g. `When were the listings last updated?`), has no slots.

 Most intents, however, will have slots.
 A slot is like an argument for the intent.
 For example, our `GetListingsIntent` could be invoked by `What homes are available for sale in Houston?` or `What homes are available for sale in Tulsa?`.
 New slot types are being added often and more information can be [found here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference) and [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/migrating-to-the-improved-built-in-and-custom-slot-types).